-If cost is not an issue, it might be worth using organic and natural products on your little one, according to Dr Wong Chin Khoon, a consultant paediatrician at Thomson Paediatric Centre.
+If cost is not an issue, it might be worth using organic skincare for babies and natural products, according to Dr Wong Chin Khoon, a consultant paediatrician at SBCC Baby & Child Clinic (Tiong Bahru).

 “Babies have not built up a strong immune system, so it’s best to minimise their contact with chemicals,” he explains.

 “A simple formula with fewer ingredients will ensure minimal contact with chemicals.
 It also lowers the possibility of an allergic reaction.
 And if it does occur, narrowing down the allergic agent will be an easier task.”

 Here’s what you need to know about natural and organic skincare for Baby.

 A natural product is derived from ingredient sources that have not been artificially altered during production.

 The term “organic” refers strictly to food items, including cotton, which are produced, manufactured and handled by organic means, as defined by the Organic Foods Production Act.

 Organic products are produced without the use of pesticides, artificial fertilisers, herbicides, hormones, growth promoters or synthetic chemicals.
 During the making of your skincare products, synthetic ingredients such as additives are not added.

 Organic skincare for Baby doesn’t come cheap, so make sure you’re buying the real McCoy.

 For example, products that claim to have ingredients “derived from organic or natural sources” may not be organic or natural if they have been processed with synthetic preservatives.